 4 Things To Consider When Adopting an Edge Computing Strategy

 Complete Systems.
 It’s helpful to think in terms of complete systems, not individual endpoints.
-As IoT causes the number of total devices to proliferate, structuring your network architecture with a goal of making each device work together in an autonomous system can be helpful.
+As the number of IoT devices continues to increase, structuring your network architecture with a goal of making each device work together in an autonomous system can be helpful.
 Systems can then be coordinated, automated and “trained” appropriately.

 Mind your edge.
-As the number of edge-based resources grows, so will the number of data repositories within your ecosystem.
-It’s critical to begin thinking of methods for placing compute, storage and data elements closer to your end users without sacrificing the inherent benefits of maintaining a centralized core data center (for example, provider interconnection density, power efficiencies, economies of scale, etc.).
+As the number of edge computing resources grows, so will the number of data repositories within your ecosystem.
+It’s important to begin thinking of methods for placing compute, storage and data elements closer to your end users without sacrificing the inherent benefits of maintaining a centralized core data center (for example, provider interconnection density, power efficiencies, economies of scale, etc.).

 You must account for human supervision.
 Placing resources at the edge will undoubtedly require some level of intervention and management, at least for the foreseeable future.